ready4-dev/ready4/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/ready4)](https://CRAN.R-project.org/package=ready4)
 <!-- badges: end -->

-Foundation for a prototype software framework to support Transparent, Reusable And Updatable (TRU) health economic models.
-The framework foundation includes a programming syntax, a template model module and functions to help author and maintain a modular modelling project's documentation website.
-These foundational elements focus on supporting modular and collaborative approaches to health economic model development.
-Extended functionality is provided by other R packages in the framework.
+A programming syntax, template model module and tools to help author and maintain a health economic modelling project's documentation website.
+These elements are the foundation for a prototype software framework to support Transparent, Reusable And Updatable (TRU) health economic models.
+The software framework is extended by other R libraries.
 For detailed documentation about the framework and how to use it visit <https://www.ready4-dev.com/>.
-For a background to the methodological issues that the framework is attempting to help solve, read the manuscript <https://arxiv.org/abs/2310.14138>.
+For a background to the methodological issues that the framework is attempting to help solve, read <https://arxiv.org/abs/2310.14138>.

 To install a development version of this software, run the following commands in your R console: